andrew-mecchi/andrew-mecchi.github.io/projects/wgu_coursework/capstone/capstone_readme.md

-# Capstone Project

-## Predicting Term Deposit Success From Imbalanced Data using SMOTE
+# Predicting Term Deposit Success using Logistic Regression and Random Forest Classifiers From Imbalanced Data with SMOTE
-- Logistic Regression and Random Forest Classification

 ## Summary